Vietnam.vn - Nền tảng quảng bá Việt Nam

 The article criticized the fact that many unmanned aerial vehicles (UAVs) from South Korea flew over to drop leaflets, pushing "the tense situation to the brink of war".

 North Korea last week accused South Korea of sending drones over Pyongyang to drop “a large number” of anti-North Korean leaflets.
-It then blew up inter-Korean roads and railways north of the border on October 15 and warned that South Korea would “pay dearly.”
+North Korea then blew up inter-Korean roads and railways north of the border on October 15 and warned that South Korea would “pay dearly.”

-Young people, including students and youth union officials, have applied for military service, determined to fight a “sacred war of annihilating the enemy with the weapons of revolution,” according to KCNA.
-The article threatened that if war broke out, South Korea “would be wiped off the map.”
+Young people, including students and youth union officials, have applied for military service, determined to fight a "sacred war of annihilating the enemy with weapons of revolution", according to KCNA.
+The article threatened that if war broke out, South Korea "would be wiped off the map".

-North Korea has previously reported enlisting young men during times of heightened tensions.
+North Korea has previously made claims of young men enlisting in the military during times of heightened tensions.
 Last year, state media reported that about 800,000 people volunteered to join the army to fight the United States.

 According to data from the International Institute for Strategic Studies (IISS-UK), North Korea has about 1.28 million active soldiers and about 600,000 reserve soldiers.